What Happens if Your Computer Becomes Infected With a Virus?

 - Outlook Web Access email servers

-- Internet sites for computer hardware vendors (Apple, Gateway, Dell, etc.)
+- Internet sites for computer hardware vendors (Apple, Lenovo, HP, Dell, etc.)

 Your computer is moved to the quarantine network to protect other Residence Life network users and the Internet in general from your infected computer.
 Once on the quarantine network, you will need to remove the virus with anti-virus software (see below).